ShaikhMudassir7/TubeDown/README.md

 # TubeDown

-DownTube is a video downloading application built with Kivy and KivyMD that allows users to download videos from YouTube.
+TubeDown is a video downloading application built with Kivy and KivyMD that allows users to download videos from YouTube.
 It provides a user-friendly interface for entering the video URL, selecting the download quality, and specifying the download path.

 ## Features